 It is believed that a huge meteor collided with earth about 65 million years ago.
 This event caused a tremendous amount of dust to be thrown into the atmosphere, blocking out the sun for years.
 Rapid climatic changes were the result.
 It has been estimated that 80% of the earth’s inhabitants, including all of the dinosaurs, became extinct during this event.

-Are you looking to buy ammonite fossils?
+Ammonite fossils For Sale.
 Fossilicious.com has a wide selection of ammonites to add to your collection or classroom.

 Geologic Time Geologic Time LineProterozoic Era